ManticoreGamesInc/platform-documentation/src/api/trigger.md

 # Trigger

-A trigger is an invisible and non-colliding CoreObject which fires events when it interacts with another object (e.g. A Player walks into it):
+A trigger is an invisible and non-colliding CoreObject which fires events when it interacts with another object (for example a Player walks into it):

 ## Properties